rhoneybul/udacity-data-engineering-capstone/README.md

 The data exploration steps were performed using a jupyter notebook.
 The aim will be to read each data source into a dataframe using spark, and to subsequently assess the data.

-The jupyter notebook is available in `./UdacityDendCapstone.ipynb`
+The jupyter notebook containing the relevant exploration is available in `./UdacityDendCapstone.ipynb`